-Using our technology, renewable fuels can be made cost-effectively from abundant reserves of biomass feedstock.
-Using this route, fuel supply is not constrained by the amount of feedstock available.
+Using our technology, renewable fuels can be made from abundant reserves of biomass feedstock.
 Feedstock comes from sustainable sources available in areas that have not seen the benefits of the energy revolutions of the past.
 In these places, the infrastructure servicing the forestry industry has spare capacity.

 In the US these fuels generate renewable fuel credits under the federal Renewable Fuel Standard program, for which there is strong legislative support.
 The RFS was designed to promote the uptake of advanced biofuels.
 In 2016 alone, more than 18 billion gallons of renewable fuels were produced or imported into the USA that qualified under the RFS.
 Of this, the Renewable Volume Obligation for Cellulosic Biofuels was 311 million gallons in 2017.
 The renewable fuels made by Velocys have qualified for the highest level of RIN (Renewable Identification Number) credits with an indicative current value of around $4½ – $5 per gallon.